On this page

 }, [{ id: userId }])

-Fix: Always include dependency array.
-Primitives (string, number, boolean) are safe.
-Objects and arrays need useMemo or move inside the effect.
+Fix: Always include a dependency array.
+Primitives like string, number, and boolean are safe.
+Objects and arrays need useMemo or should be moved inside the effect.

 javascript